deardings/nextjs-with-tiddlywiki/README.md

 ## Update 20231116

 This Repo is out of date.
 After performing relevant module updates, it does not build anymore.
-I managed to dived deeper into Tiddlywikis webserver API though and figured out different approaches to use it with Next.js.
+I managed to dive deeper into Tiddlywikis webserver API though and figured out different approaches to use it with Next.js.
 I will try to release a complete rebuild of this Repo in the next months.

 ## Disclaimer